 India, as the fastest-growing economy in the world, is a major business investment destination for Singapore-based businesses.
 The presence of a large English-speaking population in both countries and increasing government initiatives to ease people-to-people links play crucial roles in fostering closer business ties between the two countries.

-A brief history of the Singapore-India relationship
+A Brief History of the Singapore-India Relationship

 The origin of the Singapore-India relationship can be traced back as early as the mid-1960s.
 The two countries first established diplomatic relations fifteen days after Singapore became an independent country on August 9, 1965.
 However, India and Singapore had different approaches to their foreign policy during the Cold War era.
 As a result, New Delhi adopted a non-alignment policy, while Singapore joined the North Atlantic Treaty Organization (NATO) for military alliances.